Skip to main content

 Top anchors

-When you arrive a the top anchors, clip both bolts with the gates on your quickdraws opposing.
+When you arrive at the top anchors, clip both bolts with the gates on your quickdraws opposing.
 It doesn’t matter if they face in or out, but you do want to give some thought to what you clip them to.
 After cleaning the anchors, you will probably lower off some kind of rounded and removable hardware attached to the bolts.
 If these are too narrow to take both a carabiner and the rope (rap rings offer plenty of space), it would be best to clip your quickdraws directly to the bolts, leaving the terminal hardware free for the rope when you clean.

 Clipping mistakes